pensierinmusica/email-check/README.md

 It first validates the email through regex, and then pings the relative MX server.

-It works with native JS promises (and needs a JS engine that supports them).
+It works with native JS promises (and needs a JS engine that supports them, like Node >= v4.0.0).

 ## Install